Limit cycles turn active matter into robots: Materials and Methods

 To quantitatively compare between model and experiment, we compute the real and imaginary parts of the lowest harmonic modes from the experimental data:

-The deformations $S_1$ and $S_2$ over time are plotted in Fig.~\ref{Fig2}BD.
+The deformations $S_1$ and $S_2$ over time are plotted in Fig.~\ref{Fig2}d.
 Geometrically, $S_1$ and $S_2$ correspond to independent shearing deformations of the area enclosed by the ring.
-We then define $A(t) = \sqrt{ S_1^2(t) + S_2^2(t)} $ and $\varphi(t) = \arctan(S_2/S_1)$ to be the amplitude and angle in Fig.~\ref{Fig2}BD.
+We then define $A(t) = \sqrt{ S_1^2(t) + S_2^2(t)} $ and $\varphi(t) = \arctan(S_2/S_1)$ to be the polar coordinates (i.e. amplitude and angle) in Fig.~\ref{Fig2}d.
 The flux is defined to be

 where $\dot \varphi $ and $\dot A/A $ are averaged over all data points between the release from the wall and the end of the recorded data (which corresponds to the projectile exiting the field of view, or deformations large enough that self intersection between the vertices occurs).
 Here $t_c=1$~s is a characteristic time scale for the experiment.
 Notice that the flux quantity captures the unidirectionality of the wave via the prefactor $\dot \varphi$ as well as the amplification or attenuation via the exponent $\dot A /A$.
-In Fig.~\ref{Fig2}H, data points weighted averages of all experiments and the error bars indicate standard deviation uncertainties arising from the particle tracking resolution and linear fits of the growth rate and phase velocity.
+In Fig.~\ref{Fig2}e, data points denote weighted averages of all experiments and the error bars indicate standard deviation uncertainties arising from the particle tracking resolution and linear fits of the growth rate and phase velocity.